isabella232/kendo-react-animation/docs/expand/index.md

 # Expand Overview

 The Kendo UI Expand component for React shows/hides a single element animating the height of the container element.
 The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children is entering or leaving.
-**Note that only entering or leaving from the DOM elements will be animated**.
 The entering element will be shown with a gradual `height` transition from 0% to 100%.
 Conversely, the leaving element will be hidden with a gradual `height` transition from 100% to 0%.

+> **Note that only entering or leaving from the DOM elements will be animated**.

 > The Kendo UI Expand component should be always present in the virtual DOM in order to work